Dr. phil. Mattias Iser (Associate Professor of Philosophy)

-My areas of specialization are social and political philosophy: My particular expertise lies in the normative foundations of social and political criticism (and Critical Theory in particular), in the history of political thought as well as in theories of recognition, (global) justice, democracy, freedom, power and legitimate violence.
+My areas of specialization are social and political philosophy: My particular expertise lies in the normative foundations of social and political criticism (and FRankfurt School Critical Theory in particular), in the history of political thought as well as in theories of recognition, (global) justice, democracy, freedom, power and just war theory.

 In my research I am developing a deontological theory of recognition that combines the interdisciplinary aspects of Critical Theory with the vigor and clarity of contemporary analytical moral and political philosophy.